-• Breastfeeding is continued because frequent emptying will help prevent the growth of bacteria.
+•Breastfeeding is continued because frequent emptying will help prevent growth of bacteria.
 Complete emptying of breasts prevents stasis of milk and engorgement.
 This aids in reducing the risk of further infection and pain.

-• Discontinue breastfeeding if the breast infection is untreated and forms an abscess.
-However, the woman is encouraged to continue to pump breast milk until the abscess has resolved so she can continue breastfeeding again after treatment.
+•Do not discontinue breastfeeding unless breast infection is untreated and forms an abscess.
+If an abscess forms, breastfeeding is discontinued.
+However, the woman is encouraged to continue to pump breast milk until the abscess has resolved.

-• Breastfeeding has major physiologic advantages for the infant.
-Breast milk contains secretory immunoglobulin A, which provides the infant with additional immunity.
+•Breastfeeding has major physiologic advantages for the infant.
+Breast milk contains secretory immunoglobulin A, providing the infant with additional immunity.